nCoda/lychee/description.rst

 Somehow, the ``views`` module will have to retain a bidirectional mapping between locations in arbitrary-format documents and the ``@xml:id`` attribute in the Lychee-MEI document collection.
-For example, in LilyPond documents it would probably be a mapping with line and column numbers; for Abjad it would probably be a mapping with object ``__id__()`` values.
+For example, in LilyPond documents it would probably be a mapping with line and column numbers; for Abjad it would probably be a mapping with object ``__id__`` values.

 Arbitrary Ideas
 ---------------

 This seems rocky still, and potentially very error-prone.
-It seems like Lychee would have to create arbitrary-format documents bit by bit, in order to know the exact correspondence.
+It seems like Lychee would have to create arbitrary-format documents bit by bit, in order to know the exact correspondences.
 There are ways to let LilyPond and Abjad documents know the ``@xml:id`` of an MEI note (or similar): in LilyPond you might write ``c4) %{id:7229879837498}%`` for example and in Abjad you might add an ``_mei_id`` attribute at runtime.